Ashbourne line

 The Ashbourne line was a 33+1/2 mi railway from Buxton via Ashbourne to Uttoxeter.
-It was built by the London and North Western Railway using a section of the Cromford and High Peak Railway (C&HPR) and it joined the North Staffordshire Railway at Ashbourne, proceeding to Uttoxeter with a junction onto the main line at Rocester.
+It was built by the London and North Western Railway (LNWR) using a section of the Cromford and High Peak Railway (C&HPR) and it joined the North Staffordshire Railway (NSR) at Ashbourne, proceeding to Uttoxeter with a junction onto the main line at Rocester.

 Origins

 Although the country between Buxton and Ashbourne was sparsely populated, and the terrain immensely difficult, there were a number of motivations for its construction.
-Ashbourne was one of the few large settlements in the area without a railway connection until the North Staffordshire Railway built its branch from the Churnet Valley line in 1852.
+Ashbourne was one of the few large settlements in the area without a railway connection until the North Staffordshire Railway (NSR) built its branch from the Churnet Valley line in 1852, authorised by the North Staffordshire Railway (Ashbourne Branch) Act 1848 (11 & 12 Vict. c. lxxxiii).
 Meanwhile, a lucrative trade in limestone was building up and the LNWR's only route southwards was through the Manchester area.
 Finally, and not least, the Midland Railway was threatening to take over the Derbyshire business through its attempts to reach Manchester from Derby via Buxton.

 The LNWR sought to consolidate its position by building a line southwards across the Midland's path.
 Both railways had arrived at Buxton almost simultaneously in 1863, with termini adjacent to each other (and Buxton lost its chance to be served by a mainline railway).

-The LNWR had leased the Cromford and High Peak in 1861 and in 1874 it gained permission to link Buxton with the C&HPR at Hindlow Junction just south of Harpur Hill, which it reached in 1892.
+The LNWR had leased the Cromford and High Peak Railway in 1861 and in the London and North-western Railway (England and Ireland) Act 1874 (37 & 38 Vict. c. clix) it gained permission to link Buxton with the C&HPR at Hindlow Junction just south of Harpur Hill, which it reached in 1892.
 At the other end, it would build High Peak Junction near Cromford.
-After some delay, a further bill was sought in 1887 which, in addition, allowed the complete takeover of the High Peak line.
+After some delay, the London and North Western Railway Act 1887 (50 & 51 Vict. c. cxxxi) was obtained, in addition, allowed the complete takeover of the High Peak line.
 Services began to Parsley Hay on 1 June 1894.

-The 13 mi section from Parsley Hay to Ashbourne was authorised by the LNWR Act of 4 August 1890, the building contract awarded to Naylor Brothers on 10 December 1895, and it was opened on 4 August 1899.
+The 13 mi section from Parsley Hay to Ashbourne was authorised by the London and North Western Railway Act 1890 (53 & 54 Vict. c. cliv) of 4 August 1890, the building contract awarded to Naylor Brothers on 10 December 1895, and it was opened on 4 August 1899.
 A new Ashbourne station was built jointly by the NSR and the LNWR.
 The Station Hotel (known as The Beresford Arms for some time, but which has now reverted to its original name) dates from this time.